gigalixir/gigalixir-cli/docs/source/main.rst

         - Try `cleaning your build cache`_.
 Looks like something changed in your app that makes the cache non-overwritable.

+    - :elixir:`conn.remote_ip` has :elixir:`127.0.0.1` instead of the real client ip

+        - Try using https://github.com/kbrw/plug_forwarded_peer or otherwise use the :elixir:`X-Forwarded-For` header instead.
+Gigalixir apps run behind load balancers which write the real client ip in that header.

     - (File.Error) could not read file "foo/bar": no such file or directory

         - Often, this means that Distillery did not package the :bash:`foo` directory into your release tarball.
 Try using Distillery Overlays to add the :bash:`foo` directory.
 For example, adjusting your :bash:`rel/config.exs` to something like this